Intro background

 Photo of a person on a bike stopped in a painted bike box at an intersection.

-Target reductions in vehicle miles per person.
-By 2030 the target is 20% reduction and by 2050, a 25% reduction.
+Target % reduction in vehicle miles per person.
+By 2030, 20% reduction.
+By 2045, 30% reduction.

 Play 3.1: Reduce Vehicle Miles per Person